LMGsec/O365-Lockdown/README.md

     unauthorized users cannot add forwarding rules without first changing this global setting.

 ## WARNING
-    Carefully review at the script before running it.
+    Carefully review the script before running it.
 There are parts of this that you might not want to run on your particular system, or you may want to add additional items if your organization might benefit from them.
 Pay particular attention to the section that disables access features like POP3.
 These features can be enabled again on a per user basis if the need is there, but if a large number of users in your organization utilize this protocol